The V5C logbook – the ultimate guide

 Last updated 07 September 2023.

-The V5C is also known as the vehicle logbook or simply the V5 form.
+The V5C logbook is also known as the registration document, vehicle logbook, or simply the V5 form.
 It is the most important document you will possess as a car owner in the UK and it is essential to keep hold of it.

 If you’re buying, selling, or already own a car, knowing about the V5C registration certificate is essential.
 Not having one for your vehicle can have serious implications for the value of your car when you want to sell it.

 - What is the V5C form / logbook?

 - What information does the V5C document contain?